mrward/mrward.github.com/source/_posts/2015-03-29-TypeScriptSupportInXamarinStudio.markdown

 Give the file a name and click the New button.

 Note that currently the TypeScript file needs to be included in a project.
 Standalone TypeScript project files are not supported.
-TypeScript files are supported in any project type.
+TypeScript files can be added to any .NET project.

 ## Code Completion